 |04 - Equity support info_outline|

-(i) March 13, up to CHF8 billion for partial unemployment compensation; (ii) March 13, CHF1 billion for financial aid to particularly affected firms; (iii) March 13, CHF0.42 billion compensation for cancelled events; (iv) March 20, CHF12 billion for (a) temporary, interest-free deferral of social-security contribution payments; (b) extended payment periods for taxes and payables to federal suppliers; (c) extension of short-time work allowance; and (d) compensation for loss of earnings; (v) March 25, The Federal Council announced a set of additional measures to support the economy, which are estimated to cost around CHF600 million per month in unemployment insurance; vi) April 16, Extension of the right to corona-replacement earnings to the self-employed (CHF1.3 billion over a two-month period).
-Parents with special-needs children may receive benefits until the child reaches 20 years of age (CHF33 million over a six-month period); (vii) April 22, the FC extended the loss compensation for the self-employed to May 16 even if they had reopened their business on an earlier date; (viii) May 8, Support worth CHF65 million for childcare institutions that have lost earnings due to the coronavirus pandemic; (ix) May 20, CHF75 million financial support to the private institutions of family-supplementary childcare for childcare contributions from parents; (x) May 20, CHF20 million support for the wine industry; (xi) May 20, CHF14.2 billion additional unemployment insurance funding; (xii) June 4, CHF14.9 billion agreed by parliament, most will go towards unemployment insurance which finances short-time work compensation; (xiii) No amount/estimate: As of mid-June, assistance to self-employed has been lower than budgeted; (xiv) No amount/estimate: July 1, extended the maximum period for receiving short-time work compensation from twelve months to eighteen months; companies can continue to receive government support for short-time work compensation (KAE) effective September 1, 2020 until December 31, 2021; (xv) No amount/estimate: August 12, amended and extended the COVID-19 regulation on unemployment insurance; (xvi) August 12, CHF221.3 increase in the railway infrastructure fund; (xvii) August 12, CHF150 million financial stabilization of Skyguide (air navigation service provider). .
+(i) 13 March 2020, up to CHF8 billion for partial unemployment compensation; (ii) 25 March 2020, The Federal Council announced a set of additional measures to support the economy, which are estimated to cost around CHF600 million per month in unemployment insurance; (iii) 16 April 2020, Extension of the right to corona-replacement earnings to the self-employed (CHF1.3 billion over a two-month period).
+Parents with special-needs children may receive benefits until the child reaches 20 years of age (CHF33 million over a six-month period); (iv) 22 April 2020, the FC extended the loss compensation for the self-employed to May 16 even if they had reopened their business on an earlier date; (v) 20 May 2020, CHF14.2 billion additional unemployment insurance funding; (vi) 4 June 2020, CHF14.9 billion agreed by parliament, most will go towards unemployment insurance which finances short-time work compensation; (vii) No amount/estimate: As of mid-June 2020, assistance to self-employed has been lower than budgeted; (viii) No amount/estimate: 1 July 2020, extended the maximum period for receiving short-time work compensation from twelve months to eighteen months; companies can continue to receive government support for short-time work compensation (KAE) effective September 1, 2020 until December 31, 2021; (ix) No amount/estimate: 12 August 2020, amended and extended the COVID-19 regulation on unemployment insurance;

 |06 - Budget reallocation info_outline|